Micro Bully Stud Service • Structure-First Breeding • 2025–2026

 AI Summary

-Micro Bullies are everywhere in 2025—but true quality is rare.
-This guide shows you how to evaluate a Micro Bully stud service using structure, health, temperament, and proven production (not hype).
-You’ll also see Venomline’s compact stud lineup, how our stud service works (fresh chilled + select options), and what red flags to avoid so your next breeding produces short, functional, correct dogs—not “internet famous” breakdown projects.
+Micro Bullies are everywhere — true quality is rare.
+This guide shows how to evaluate a Micro Bully stud service using structure, health, temperament, and proven production (not hype).
+You’ll also see Venomline’s compact stud lineup, how our stud service works, and what red flags to avoid so your next breeding produces short, functional, correct dogs — not breakdown projects.

 Voice Search Quick Answers

 Is Micro the same as Pocket?
 No. Pocket is a recognized size class (13–17").
-“Micro” is typically under 13" and quality depends entirely on structure and responsible breeding.
+“Micro” is typically under 13", and quality depends on structure and responsible breeding.

 Do Micro Bullies need AI?
 Sometimes.
 Many compact pairings do better with veterinary-assisted breeding based on timing and anatomy.